RUCAIBox/LLMSurvey/Experiments/README.md

-> To reproduce our experiments, we publicly release our experimental code and data here in corrding to the ability.
+> To reproduce our experiments, we publicly release our experimental code and data here accorrding to correponding ability.
 >
 > **We also call for support of computing power for conducting more comprehensive experiments.**